Have you been curious about machine quilting? Wanting to give it a try, but thinking, “I can’t do that”.

 Today is a good day to machine quilt something.
 Even if it is just a mini-quilt for practice.

-Next week, I’ll share how I come up with a quilting plan, so, gather your supplies and let’s have some quilting fun!
+Next time, I’ll share how I come up with a quilting plan, so, gather your supplies and let’s have some quilting fun!